 The huge time and effort that went into this work definitely paid off in clarity, peace of mind, and more targeted classroom instruction time.
 My students and I benefitted from being more focused and organized.
 Planning instruction, differentiation, documenting student progress, grading, and getting my students to take ownership of their progress all became easier with this process.
 It isn’t easy to institute new routines, or plan for weeks at a time, AHEAD of time, but once you’ve done it you can enjoy seeing huge changes in your student engagement and growth mindset.

-Thank you to Alice O. for her recent comments regarding…
+Thank you to Adrienne A. and Sandra V. for their comments regarding…

 I know you said that you are planning on having the ELA 4th grade assessments out this fall.
 I was wanting to know if you had a more accurate date of when.
 I was really wanting to start the school year off with them.
 Thank you for your time.